Penthouse (magazine): Publications

 Penthouse Variations is a monthly magazine containing ostensibly reader-generated erotic stories (primarily) and some pictures and reviews.
 It is a spin-off magazine from Penthouse Letters.
 It was initially published in 1978.
 Variations focuses on "kinkier" topics of sexuality, such as bondage, fetish clothing, exhibitionism, voyeurism, foot fetishism, water sports, female dominance, bisexual exploration, transsexualism and sadomasochism, among others.

 Home video

-In 1991, Penthouse Video had signed a deal with A*Vision Entertainment to release videos designed for an adult audience.
+In 1983, Penthouse teamed up with Vestron Video to launch the Penthouse Video label.
+In 1991, Penthouse Video signed a deal with A*Vision Entertainment to release videos designed for an adult audience.

 Casinos

 In 1970, the Penthouse Club in London, England operated a casino.
 However, the next year the casino license was revoked by the gaming authorities.
 In 1972, Penthouse opened the Penthouse Adriatic Club casino on the island of Krk in Yugoslavia (now Croatia) at a cost of $45 million.
 However, the casino filed for bankruptcy the following year and was closed.
 In 1978, Penthouse began construction of the Penthouse Boardwalk Hotel and Casino in Atlantic City, New Jersey.
 However, Penthouse was unable to raise additional funding and construction stopped in 1980.
 The project sat idle until Donald Trump acquired the site in 1993.